jonathanyeh0723/OpenVINO_coursera_Intermediate/Course_2_Quiz.md

 #### 2. Intel® VPUs are:

-- [ ] TensorFlow models do not need to be converted with model optimizer
+- [ ] general purpose processor for all workloads
-- [ ] TensorFlow models require additional flags to specify subgraphs to use
+- [ ] onchip accelerator for image processing
-- [ ] TensorFlow models need to go through a special preprocessor script before model optimizer
+- [x] `specialized external accelerator for vision processing`
-- [x] `None of the above`
+- [ ] external processors that are programmable with bitstreams

 Feedback: Correct!
 VPU stands for Vision Processing Units, and are, as the name suggests, built for computer vision.
 The VPUs also tend to have a low power cost for the computer power.